caleffiufsm/Vehicle-Routing/README.md

 6. Find a Euler tour on the union.
 7. Find Hamiltonian circuit on the Euler tour bypassing repeated vertices.

+## Code
+vrs.py - This contains all the functions from creating _MST_ to finding Hamiltonian circuit.

+mwmatching.py - This script has been developed by [Joris van Rantwijk](http://jorisvr.nl/article/maximum-matching) and was available open source.
+It finds a maximum weight matching in a general graph and is used in our implementation of Christofides algorithm.
+For our purpose, we simply provide negative weights to get minimum weight perfect matching.

 More information to be added.

-One of the files mwmatching.py developed by [Joris van Rantwijk](http://jorisvr.nl/article/maximum-matching) was available open source.
-It finds a maximum weight matching in a general graph and is used in our implementation of Christofides algorithm.